Evizero/AugmentorDeprecated.jl/docs/transforms/affine.rst

 .. class:: Crop

    Crops out the area of the specified pixel dimensions starting at a specified position, which in turn denotes the top-left corner of the crop.
-A position of `x = 1`, and `y = 1` would mean that the crop is located in the top-left corner of the given image
+A position of ``x = 1``, and ``y = 1`` would mean that the crop is located in the top-left corner of the given image

+   .. attribute:: x

+      The horizontal offset of the top left corner of the window that should be cropped out

+   .. attribute:: y

+      The vertical offset of the top left corner of the window that should be cropped out

+   .. attribute:: width

+      The desired width or the cropped out sub-image in pixels

+   .. attribute:: height

+      The desired height or the cropped out sub-image in pixels

 +------------------------------------------------+------------------------------------------------+
 | Input                                          | Output for ``Crop(45, 10, 64, 32)``            |